Kyaa Kool Hain Hum: Plot

-Rahul is sincere and hardworking whilst Karan Pandey is just the opposite.
+Rahul is sincere and hardworking, while Karan Pandey is just the opposite.
 Both are best friends and cool wannabes.
 When they are evicted from their flat, they both enter their flat from the back of the apartment and live secretly.
 They try to find girlfriends and secretly enter a college reunion party from where they are thrown out after being caught.
 Karan tricks a girl into roaming with him by stealing a car but gets caught by the police and gets beaten up.
 He lies to Rahul that he had fun with the girl.
 While running from tailor Popat, Rahul is advised by a baba that his true love will have a mole on her chest.